Understanding and Mitigating the Threat of Vec2Text to Dense Retrieval Systems: Conclusion

-\begin{ack} We thank \citeauthor{morris-etal-2023-text} for giving permission to re-use their figure illustrating the Vec2Text method.
-This research is partially funded by Beijing Baidu Netcom Technology Co, Ltd, for the project "Federated Online Learning of Neural Rankers", under funding schema 2022 CCF-Baidu Pinecone. \end{ack}
+\begin{acks} We thank Morris et al. for giving permission to reuse their figure illustrating the Vec2Text method.
+We also thank Xin Cheng from Peking University for reviewing our code and identifying the data leakage issue in the original NQ dataset used for training Vec2Text models.
+This research is partially funded by Beijing Baidu Netcom Technology Co, Ltd, for the project "Federated Online Learning of Neural Rankers", under funding schema 2022 CCF-Baidu Pinecone. \end{acks}